 Chandani Chowk – Dilli 6

 A visit to old Delhi’s Chandani Chowk market is an experience, it’s chaotic and noisy.
-Chandani Chowk is not the place for faint hearted people, it is the place for those who explore India with an open mind to experience different things.
+Chandani Chowk is not the place for faint-hearted people, it is the place for those who explore India with an open mind to experience different things.
 This market was developed for nobles of Delhi when Red Fort was built.
 Over the decades with constant development and construction, now it became an overcrowded market with narrow and noisy lanes.
-Despite everything it’s one of the must visit place in Delhi for experience, shopping and taste the traditional Delhi food.
+Despite everything, it’s one of the must-visit places in Delhi for experience, shopping and taste the traditional Delhi food.

 Qutab Minar in Mehrauli